grame-cncm/faustdoc/src/tutorials/cmajor.md

 faust -lang cmajor osc.dsp -o osc.cmajor
 ```

-This will generate a `mydsp` processor with a set of methods to manipulate it.
+This will generate a `mydsp` processor included in a namespace `faust {...}` with a set of methods to manipulate it.
 This API basically mimics the [one defined for the C++ backend](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/dsp.h).

 ### Looking at the generated code